 “We can hug ourselves when we send that hug to someone else, and ask them to do the same.
 Our imagination will help us fill in the space between a real hug and what we’re doing,” counsellor Anne Marie Vorbach, PhD, LP, Avera Medical Group Behavioral Health Marshall, says.
 “It may sound simple, or silly – but it works.”

 Interested in your genetic predispositions for mental wellbeing?

 Now you know what steps and activities to try when you’re feeling disconnected.
 All of them have to do with environmental factors, but plenty of factors that influence our mental wellbeing are affected by our genes.

-If you want to learn more about your predispositions we recommend GenePlanet’s Mind and Wellbeing DNA test.
+If you want to learn more about your predispositions we recommend GenePlanet’s MyLifestyle DNA test.

-It includes 12 analyses including sleep quality, stress sensitivity, happiness potential, seasonal depression, fear and anxiety and others.
+It includes more than 70 analyses, including Body and mind.
+This bundle can uncover your genetic makeup that impacts your sleep quality, stress sensitivity, happiness potential, seasonal depression, fear and anxiety and others.

 It also comes with personalized recommendations depending on your results and it will certainly help you to know yourself better!